harrisonized/harrisonized.github.io/_posts/2019-06-25-sf-rent-petitions.md

 ## **Data Preparation**

-For the neighborhoods that are grouped as seasonal, first, I used statsmodel's [seasonal decomposition](https://www.statsmodels.org/stable/generated/statsmodels.tsa.seasonal.seasonal_decompose.html) function to remove the seasonal component, so that I'm only dealing with the trend and residual.
+For the neighborhoods that are grouped as time-varying, first, I used statsmodel's [seasonal decomposition](https://www.statsmodels.org/stable/generated/statsmodels.tsa.seasonal.seasonal_decompose.html) function to remove the seasonal component, so that I'm only dealing with the trend and residual.

 ```python
 petition_decomp = seasonal_decompose(petition_counts_by_neighborhood_df[seasonal_neighborhoods_list].sum(axis=1), model='additive', extrapolate_trend = True)